FedeTe/Project-submission/README.md

   }
 ```

-And it finally shows a real progress on loss.

 ![exp_opt_loss](Pic/loss_after_opt.png)

+There's a good improvement on total loss after augmentation change, and it's more stable in the initial part of the epochs (even if seems noisier compared to previous loss but the scale is different)

 ### Experiment on optimization #2
 Here's the pipeline config for this experiment: [pipeline_new_opt2.config](Experiments/Exp_Optimization2/pipeline_new_opt2.config)

-I've tried a different optimization to see if the result can improve compared to the exponential decay on the learning rate.
+I've tried a different optimization to see if the result can improve further.

 ```
   optimizer {